 A Guide to Drug Rehab

 Addiction is arguably one of the most destructive forces of the modern era.
 It’s currently estimated that about one in ten American adults suffers from the disease of addiction, which itself is defined as a chronic relapsing brain disease.
-But it’s far more than a neurological affliction because having a substance abuse problem affects virtually every aspect of a person’s life.
-After becoming addicted to alcohol or drugs, an individual will behave differently, think and feel differently, lose interest in things that he or she previously enjoyed, damage or even destroy important relationships, and so on.
+But it’s far more than a neurological affliction.
+Having a substance abuse problem affects every aspect of a person’s life.
+After becoming addicted to alcohol or drugs, an individual will behave, think, and feel differently.
+They additionally begin to lose interest in things that he or she previously enjoyed.
+They may also damage or even destroy important relationships, and so on.
 However, in the face of all this destruction the disease causes, there are drug rehabs available to help these individuals reclaim their sobriety and health.

 How Drug Rehab Works

-Clinical recovery might seem like a straightforward process, but there are actually quite a few moving pieces.
+To some, recovery may seem like a straightforward process, but there are actually quite a few moving pieces.
 In fact, it helps to think of drug rehab as a watch, comprised of various cogs and wheels that work toward the singular goal of lasting sobriety.

 Aftercare is a very common resource offered by many drug rehabs.
 In effect, aftercare provides a number of supplemental services and support to patients, ensuring that their transition from treatment to sustained recovery is as successful as possible.
 Specifically, the support and services offered as part of aftercare can include job and career placement, financial management training, providing recommendations for medical and healthcare resources if/when they’re needed, and fostering a sense of community among program graduates through the hosting of social gatherings and get-togethers for alumni.